keelancook/md/StackEdit/Keelan's Articles/Four Questions for Getting into a Gospel Conversation (WMN?).md

 # Ask these four questions to know what someone really believes.

-*The following article covers one of several important topics we will be disccussing in the upcoming webinar originally ran at the [Peoples Next Door](https://keelancook.com/2016/04/22/how-to-ask-someone-about-their-religion-and-actually-discover-what-they-really-believe/)*
+*The following article covers one of several important topics we will be disccussing in the upcoming webinar, [Who's My Neighbor?] originally ran at the [Peoples Next Door](https://keelancook.com/2016/04/22/how-to-ask-someone-about-their-religion-and-actually-discover-what-they-really-believe/)*

 I get this question a lot, so I thought it fitting to address it in a post.